OCA/purchase-workflow/purchase_request/readme/DESCRIPTION.rst

 You use this module if you wish to give notification of requirements of materials and/or external services and keep track of such requirements.

 Requests can be created either directly or indirectly.
 "Directly" means that someone from the requesting department enters a purchase request manually.

-The person creating the requisition determines what and how much to order, and the requested date.
+The person creating the request determines what and how much to order, and the requested date.

 "Indirectly" means that the purchase request initiated by the application